eslint-stylistic/eslint-stylistic/docs/contribute/guide.md

 > We use pnpm v8.
 If you are working on multiple projects with different versions of pnpm, it's recommended to enable [Corepack](https://github.com/nodejs/corepack) by running `corepack enable`.

+## How Rules are Organized

+This project consists of [4 types of rules](https://eslint.style/guide/getting-started#packages), they were orignally ported from different sources.
+We are currently in the process of reorganizing the rules to finally exposing a single package for all rules.

+From v1.8.0, all rules are placed under `packages/eslint-plugin/rules/*` with suffix of `._js_.` or `._ts_.` to indicate the rule's original packages.
+Rules are still redistributed in the original `@stylistic/eslint-plugin-*` packages for backward compatibility.
+We will merge each rule into a single file in v2.0, before that, please keep the file references still seperated.

 ### Running Tests

 #### Unit Tests